How to Create and Configure Wi-Fi Hotspot in Windows 10?

 netsh wlan start hostednetwork

-Directly after opening command prompt with administrator privilege and can be stopped directly by:
+Directly after opening a command prompt with administrator privilege and can be stopped directly by:

 netsh wlan stop hostednetwork